sourcegraph/customer-training/trainings/sourcegraph-102/lms.md

 - [Sourcegraph Documentation](https://docs.sourcegraph.com)
 - [Dependencies Search](https://docs.sourcegraph.com/code_search/how-to/dependencies_search)

+### Quiz

+1. Does Sourcegraph support Boolean operators?

+* A. Yes
+* B. Yes, but only AND and NOT
+* C. Yes, but only AND and OR
+* D. No

+2. How would a user search for a symbol definition?

+* A. Add `symbol:` to their query
+* B. Add `type:symbol` to their query
+* C. Add `select:symbol` to their query
+* D. Not possible

+3. What does `select:repo` do to a search?

+* A. Only searches repo names
+* B. Shows code results ordered by repo
+* C. Shows repos containing results
+* D. Nothing

+Answers:

+1. A
+2. B
+3. C

 ## Unit 4: Sourcegraph extensions

 After completing this unit, customers will understand what Sourcegraph extensions are available and how to access them and the CLI.